 This is why sometimes, even after you shampoo, your tresses still feel dirty and oily.

-That is a good sign that your hair is in desperate need of a deep cleanse.
+That is a good sign that your hair has buildup and is in desperate need of a deep cleanse.

 2. Your Locks Are Limp